pascual-tejero/liver-tumor-vessel-segmentation/README.md

 # TACE Project
-This repository holds the code for the TACE project, a collaborative effort by the Technical University of Munich (TUM) as part of the Computational Surgineering course.
+This repository holds the code for the TACE (Transcatheter arterial chemoembolization) project, a collaborative effort by the Technical University of Munich (TUM) as part of the Computational Surgineering course.

-The objective of this project is to improve the visualization during the Transcatheter arterial chemoembolization (TACE) procedure.
+The objective of this project is to improve the visualization during the TACE procedure.
 Sometimes it is difficult to have a complete understanding of the patient's vessel, liver, and tumor structure, which can cause multiple problems for the patient and surgeon.
 We hope this project will be useful for doctors and surgeons in improving the TACE procedure and providing better outcomes for patients.

 # Project Members
 The TACE project was completed by the following project members: